Skärholmen metro station

-Skärholmen metro station is a station on the red line of the Stockholm metro, located in the district of Skärholmen.
-The station was opened on 1 March 1967 as the south terminus of an extension from Sätra.
-The distance to Slussen is 11.7 km.
+Skärholmen (lit.
+'Rocky Islet') is a station on Line 13 of the Red Line of the Stockholm Metro, located in the Skärholmen district.
+The station opened on 1 March 1967 as the southern terminus of an extension from Sätra.
+On 2 December 1967, the line was extended to Vårberg.
+The station is 11.7 km from Slussen.

 Skärholmen is the closest metro station to the Kungens Kurva area and its adjacent retail park.
-It is also expected to become an interchange station with the future Spårväg syd light rail line from 2031.
+It is also planned to become an interchange station with the future Spårväg syd light rail line, expected to open in 2031.